evidentsystems/evident-db/README.md

 # EvidentDB

 EvidentDB is an event store for use in event sourcing.
-It is written in Kotlin and built atop Apache Kafka.
+It is written in Kotlin and built atop pluggable backend storage systems, including Apache Kafka.

 ## Status